 The Mariners outshot Adirondack 13-10 in the opening frame and grabbed a 1-0 lead late when Cumberland, Maine native Ted Hart drove the net from the left wall and gobbled up a rebound off the pad of Thunder netminder Evan Cormier for his fifth goal of the season.

 At 5:56 of the 2nd period, Terrence Wallin intercepted a clearing pass at the top of the Thunder zone and found Ty Ronning at the left circle, who set up Alex Kile on the backdoor to double the Maine lead to 2-0.
 The pace of the game then slowed down but the score remained 2-0 until an Adirondack power play chance late in the frame.
-Ryan Gropp was called from crosschecking, and at 18:23, Casey Pierro-Zabotel redirected Jake Linhart’s point shot past Mariners goalie Francois Brassard to get Adirondack on the board.
+Ryan Gropp was called for crosschecking, and at 18:23, Casey Pierro-Zabotel redirected Jake Linhart’s point shot past Mariners goalie Francois Brassard to get Adirondack on the board.
 It was a 2-1 game at the end of two.

 Maine controlled play through OT, outshooting Adirondack 7-1, but it took until the final minute for a puck to find the back of the net.
 Brandon Crawley spotted Dillan Fox going to the net and fed a perfect pass from the left-wing wall onto Fox’s tape for the game winner at 6:21.
 The goal broke a six game drought for Fox, who is the Mariners’ leading scorer.

-“I’m not even sure a got a piece of it,” said a modest Fox.
+“I’m not even sure I got a piece of it,” said a modest Fox.
 “But it ended up in the back of the net and those are big points so it felt huge, especially to finish off this three game sweep.”

 Brassard was tremendous in net, making 35 saves to earn the win in his season debut.
 Cormier was also solid, turning aside 34 in the losing effort.